Eberswalde Delta Mars

 - Acquaint students with delta formation previous to this exercise or as a simultaneous component to your teaching.

 - Research and present deltas found here on Earth to serve as analog comparisons.
-The Engagement section will provide an opportunity, albeit small, for students to see an analog.
+The Engage section will provide an opportunity, albeit small, for students to see an analog.

 - List ideas on board